mohammedzee1000/ci-firewall/README.md

 - *Kind*: The kind of target. `PR|BRANCH|TAG`
 - *Run Script*: The script to run on the jenkins.
 Relative to repo root
 - *Setup Script*: The script to run before run script.
 Relative to repo root.
+- *Run Script URL*: The url to remote run script, if any.
+Will be saved as `Run Script`

 ### Worker Jenkins job configuration